PDFs by language

 Biopsy (BY-op-see): taking out a small piece of tissue to see if there are cancer cells in it

-Ducts: small tubes that carry milk to the nipple
+Ducts: small tubes in the breast that carry milk to the nipple

 DCIS or ductal carcinoma in situ (DUCK-tul CAR-sin-O-muh in SY-too): cancer that starts in the duct cells but has not grown through the duct walls into other tissue